Polar Metallic Papers In-Depth

 No. All Red River Papers are without markings or logos.

-Can I print on the back of Polar Gloss Metallic 255?
+Can I print on the back of Polar Metallic Papers?

 No, this paper will not accept inkjet ink.
 We do not recommend writing with pen as the pressure could create marks on the front of the sheet.